gamekid88/tips_shortcode/readme.txt

 == Frequently Asked Questions ==

 = I have an idea, how do I contact you? =
-Feel free to use the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.
+Feel free to use the support forums for this plugin or from the [My Local Webstop Contact Us Page](http://mylocalwebstop.com/contact-us/)

 == Screenshots ==